 How to Give

 The benefits of using a donor advised fund (DAF) are strong and, with new tax laws, are expected to grow in appeal to strategic donors.
-They are far easier to establish than a private foundation and allow you to support UTSA with relatively small amounts of money.
+They are far easier to establish than a private foundation and allow you to support UT San Antonio with relatively small amounts of money.

 With a low barrier to entry and multiple ways to create charitable impact, DAFs are a great strategy for charitable giving.
 If you have questions about setting one up, or want more information please contact us.